Payday loans: the problems and solutions

-Qualitative research shows that, for some, it's the fear of these extra fees and charges that encourages consumers to use payday loans.
+Qualitative research shows that for some, it's the fear of these extra fees and charges that encourages the use of payday loans.

 The same study found that fees and confusing interest rates also drew many to payday loans who would have otherwise used store or credit cards.

-For more on how these products compare to payday loans, see our alternatives to payday loans guide.
+For more on how these products compare to payday loans, see our guide here.

 Payday loans vs. illegal loan sharks

-What payday lenders and the mainstream can agree on, however, is that payday loans are still preferable to illegal lenders.
+What payday lenders and the mainstream do agree on, however, is that payday loans are still preferable to illegal lenders.

-A 2010 OFT campaign against illegal loan sharks pointed out that 165,000 households in the UK use illegal money lenders, half of them in the UK's most deprived areas.
+A 2010 OFT campaign against illegal loan sharks pointed out that of the 165,000 households in the UK who use illegal money lenders, half of them are in the UK's most deprived areas.

 Other research has shown that external pressures can increase the incidence of loan shark use even further.

-The Real Cost of Christmas report, released in 2011 by think tank the Financial Inclusion Centre, estimated that £29 million in illegal doorstep loans were taken out during the 2010 festive season.
+In 2011, the Real Cost of Christmas report, from think tank the Financial Inclusion Centre, estimated that £29 million in illegal doorstep loans were taken out during the 2010 festive season.

-These illegal moneylenders not only charge far more than any regulated service - tens of thousands of percent - their methods when people can't pay up are nasty in the extreme.
+Not only do these illegal moneylenders charge far more than any regulated service - tens of thousands of percent - but their methods when people can't pay up are nasty in the extreme.

-Caps on store and credit cards was an election promise of all of the three main parties and 59% of the public support an interest rate cap on payday loans, according to research from think tank Compass.
+Caps on store and credit cards were a 2010 election promise from all three main parties, while 59% of the public support an interest rate cap on payday loans, according to research from think tank Compass.

-However, France, Germany and a number of US states already impose interest rate caps and there's no consensus on whether consumers have benefited since the cap effectively kills the market, leaving consumers in need of credit with very few options.
+France, Germany and a number of US states already impose interest rate caps and there's no consensus on whether consumers have benefited, since the cap effectively kills the market, leaving consumers in need of credit with very few options.

 Martin Lewis founder of Moneysavingexpert is another notable supporter of this solution.

-Credit Action, the money education charity, said in its response to a Government consolation [pdf] that they, "fear that caps, even if only applied to one specific section of the credit market, could create flight on the part of certain lenders which would prevent borrowers from meeting their needs and prospectively drive [illegal] loan shark activity."
+Credit Action, now called The Money Charity, said they feared the caps, "even if only applied to one specific section of the credit market, could create flight on the part of certain lenders which would prevent borrowers from meeting their needs and prospectively drive [illegal] loan shark activity."